sirin-koca/java-rmi-api/README.md

 ## Why it matters in DS
 •	It’s a tool to learn object-based distributed systems: we can interact with remote objects, not just raw sockets.

-•	It demonstrates core DS principles: transparency (we will be able to call a method as if it’s local), stubs/skeletons, marshalling, and communication.
+•	It demonstrates core DS principles: transparency, stubs/skeletons, marshalling, and communication.

 ### Java RMI API = the standard Java library to build object-based distributed applications.